chrberrig/graph_stan/README.md

 ## Output Files

-    dependencies.dot: The generated .dot file representing the dependency graph. dependencies.png: The rendered image of the dependency graph.
+- dependencies.dot: The generated .dot file representing the dependency graph.

-Example .dot File Output
+- dependencies.png: The rendered image of the dependency graph.

 ## Contributing